 - Your total contribution for one year is based on your annual salary times the percent you contribute.
 While increasing your retirement account savings does lower your take home pay, it also lowers your Federal income tax withholding.
 The impact on your paycheck might be less than you think.
 While your plan may not have a deferral percentage limit, this calculator limits deferrals to 80% to account for FICA (Social Security and Medicare) taxes.
 Please note that your 401(k) or 403(b) plan contributions may be limited to less than 80% of your income.
-Check with your plan administrator for details.
-For 2017, the maximum contribution to a 401(k) or 403(b) is $18,000 per year for individuals under 50 and $24,000 for individuals 50 or older.
+Check with your plan administrator for details. **PLAN_CONTRIBUTION_MAX**

 It is important to note that some employees are subject to another form of contribution limitations.
-Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall participation.
-If you expect your salary to be $120,000 or more in 2017 or was $120,000 or more in 2016, you may need to contact your employer to see if these additional contribution limits apply to you.
-Participants in 403(b) and 457(b) plans may also be able to make additional special contributions.
+Employees classified as 'Highly Compensated' may be subject to contribution limits based on their employer's overall participation. **PLAN_HIGHLY_COMPENSATED** Participants in 403(b) and 457(b) plans may also be able to make additional special contributions.

 - Gross pay

 - This is your gross pay, before any deductions, for the pay period.
 Please enter a dollar amount from $1 to $1,000,000.